• Skip to primary navigation

 2. If the Tablet Mode Icon is highlighted, simply click on the Tablet Mode Icon and this will disable the Tablet Mode on your computer.

-The problem could be due the right-click button on the mouse not working.
-You can rule out this possibility by plugging the Mouse to another Desktop or Laptop Computer to see if the right-click button works.
+The problem could be due the Right-click button of the mouse not working.
+You can rule out this reason by plugging the Mouse to another Desktop or Laptop Computer to see if the right-click button works.

 If you are using a wireless mouse, replace the batteries with new ones and see if you are able to access the right-click menu on your computer.